darshgun/atlaskit/docs/guides/03-linking.md

 ### A) Linking a _single_ package that is a direct dependency of another repo

+#### Pre-requisites

+- The package you've made changed to is a direct dependency of your target repo.
+I.e. it's directly imported by the repo, and not by another atlaskit package
+- The package does not rely on any local changes to its dependencies.
+I.e. you don't need to locally link the packages dependencies as well

-#### Bolt link-ak <repo> <pkg> + Bolt watch <pkg>
+#### yarn link-pkg <repo> <pkg> + yarn watch <pkg>

-We provide a `bolt link-ak` command to link a package to another repo, provided it is a direct dependency.
+We provide a `yarn link-pkg` command to link a package to another repo, provided it is a direct dependency.
 Under the hood it uses [Yalc](https://www.npmjs.com/package/yalc) to copy packages to another repo as a `file:...` dependency.

-This links and builds only a single package, so has a much faster initial setup time than the second option of building all packages below.
+This links and builds only a single package and none of its dependencies, so is a faster way of linking than [option B](#option-b) but only covers a subset of use cases.

 Run the following steps:

-1. `bolt link-ak <repo_path> <package>`
+1. `yarn link-pkg <repo_path> <package>`

-   E.g. `bolt link-ak confluence-frontend editor-core`.
+   E.g. `yarn link-pkg confluence-frontend editor-core`.
-   You can run `bolt link-ak --help` for more info.
+   You can run `yarn link-pkg --help` for more info.

-2. `bolt watch <package>`
+2. `yarn watch <package>`

-   E.g. `bolt watch editor-core`.
+   E.g. `yarn watch editor-core`.
-   The command just runs `bolt build <pkg>` in watch mode and pushes changes to any linked repos.
-Run `bolt watch --help` for more info.
+   The command just runs `yarn build <pkg>` in watch mode and pushes changes to any linked repos.
+Run `yarn watch --help` for more info.

 **Note**: Linking a single package suffers the same caveats as [individual package builds](../../CONTRIBUTING.md#individual-package-builds), namely type definitions from other packages in the repo will be coerced to any.
 If this is a problem for you, you can instead follow the steps in [Linking a package that is a transitive dependency of another repo](#Linking-a-package-that-is-a-transitive-dependency-of-another-repo) which does a full repo build instead.